Team calls for an integrated field research network in the Midwest to address climate adaptation

-- Team proposes creation of new integrated network of field research facilities across Midwest to study climate mitigation and adaptation strategies.
+- Team proposes the creation of a new integrated network of field research facilities across the Midwest to study climate mitigation and adaptation strategies.

 - Facilities in the network would investigate and gather data on the performance of current and future crops and cropping systems as well as on-farm management practices.